Michad/tilegroxy/README.md

 ### Features:

-* Provide a uniform mapping API for incoming requests
+* Provide a uniform interface for mapping
 * Proxy to ZXY, WMS, TMS, WMTS, or other protocol map layers
 * Cache tiles in disk, memory, s3, redis, and/or memcached
 * Require authentication using static key, JWT, or custom logic